 Showers this year the campsite had excellent free showers with endless hot water, manned by friendly staff.
 The toilets were the cleanest I’ve seen too.

-Activities There’s a workshop area where I once spent a blissful Sunday morning making organic hand cream; the activities this year seemed (sorry if this is sounding a bit sexist) to be of the more masculine persuasion – wood whittling and arrow making, where men were getting in touch with their inner warrior.
+Activities There’s a workshop area where several years ago I spent a blissful Sunday morning making organic hand cream; the activities this year seemed (sorry if this is sounding a bit sexist) to be of the more masculine persuasion – wood whittling and arrow making, where men were getting in touch with their inner warrior.

 Haiku caravan: For those of poetic bent, there was the chance to write a haiku – and then either pin it up outside or blast it to all and sundry, by megaphone.
 I developed writer’s block despite the delightfully encouraging team – it is yet to be completed.